zhr-zhang/SleekDesigner/README.md

-# Sleek Designer
+# SleekDesigner

-sleek designer is a simple and lightweight python framework for creating beautiful and smooth logos.
+`SleekDesigner` is a simple and lightweight python framework for creating beautiful and smooth logos.

 ## Usage

 ```python
 from utils import *
 from pattern import Pattern